open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 ## Using k8sattributes processor

-K8sattributes processor is an OpenTelemetry collector processor that attaches Kubernetes attributes to spans, logs and metrics.
+The `k8sattributesprocessor` is an OpenTelemetry collector processor that attaches Kubernetes attributes to spans, logs and metrics.

 This processor automatically discovers pod attributes and attaches those